Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Introduction

 The proposed model integrates data-driven learning with physics constraints to achieve robust and accurate reconstructions, even with noisy or incomplete data.
 Unlike conventional image-denoising methods that often decouple data priors from physics, our method preserves geometric relationships by leveraging the hemispherical transducer arrangement and learning directly on the hemispherical domain with spherical convolutions.
 Additionally, we introduce a sampling-based strategy to balance computational efficiency and gradient stability, enabling scalable implementation for large-scale data without sacrificing fidelity.

-Key contributions of our approach include an improved 3D reconstruction performance over existing method (over 30\% reconstruction metric improvement over the existing widely-adapted solver \cite{xu2005universal} and 6\% improvement over an existing deep learning method \cite{choi2023DLPACT}), the ability to reconstruct high-quality images with only 33\% scan angle coverage, and generalizability across simulated and real-world data through domain adaptation techniques.
+Key contributions of our approach include: (i) improved 3D reconstruction performance over the widely-adapted UBP solver~\cite{xu2005universal} by approximately 33 percentage points on simulated data and 14 percentage points on real phantom data, and over an existing deep learning method~\cite{choi2023DLPACT} by approximately 6 percentage points on simulated data and 11 percentage points on real phantom data; (ii) the ability to reconstruct high-quality images with only 33\% scan angle coverage; (iii) generalizability across simulated and real-world data through domain adaptation; and (iv) validation that the learned neural operator is resolution-agnostic~\cite{kovachki2023neural}: a single trained model maintains consistent performance across different sparse acquisition patterns of the same sensor array without retraining.
 Our experiments demonstrate the feasibility of achieving high-resolution, real-time 3D imaging with significantly reduced system complexity and cost.
-This advancement not only enhances imaging speed and patient comfort but also paves the way for broader adoption of 3D PACT in clinical and research settings, from functional brain studies to deep-tissue breast imaging.
+This advancement enhances imaging speed and reduces hardware cost, establishing a foundation for future in-vivo studies that could broaden the accessibility of 3D PACT in preclinical and, ultimately, clinical settings.